decaf-emu/decaf-emu/BUILDING.md

 - `conan user`
 - `conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan`

+It is recommended to use your system's openssl and curl even when using conan:
+- `conan install .. --build=missing -o curl=False -o openssl=False`

 You may choose to use a mix of system dependenices such as if your system's ffmpeg is too old, you can interactively customise which dependencies to acquire when using `conan install ..` or you can specifiy on the command line.
 So for example to acquire only ffmpeg you might use `conan install .. --build=missing -o silent=True -o ffmpeg=True -o curl=False -o openssl=False -o sdl2=False -o zlib=False`

 ### Building